- February 11, 2013

-Meetings erode relationships when members don’t listen, don’t respect the opinions of others, don’t take responsibility for their own failings, don’t offer to help a member in need, resist other members commenting on their area of the organization, speak in generalities or come to the table with apathy about their work.
-There are others, but these are major.
+What do I mean?
+Meetings erode relationships when members don’t listen, don’t respect the opinions of others, don’t take responsibility for their own actions, don’t offer to help a member in need, resist other members commenting on their area of the organization, speak in generalities or come to the table with apathy about their work.
+There are other reasons to be sure, but these are major issues.

-Meetings build cooperation and morale when the converse of all the factors mentioned above exist.
+Conversely, meetings build cooperation and morale when the opposite of all the factors mentioned above exist.
 What also helps build morale and cooperation is a sense of humor, willingness to share what is going on personally in your life that impacts how you “show up” to the team, and most importantly, whether team members honor their agreements.

 “Honor agreements?
 What agreements?”, you might ask.
 All of them, even the small ones.
 Be on time.
 Start the meeting on time.
 Follow the rules you establish for the conduct of meetings (you should have these).
 Complete your tasks on time.
 Keeping agreements builds trust, and trust builds teams.
 It’s that simple.

 Beyond these relationship impacts on the effectiveness of meetings, there is an equally important set of basic meeting mechanics that can unravel a meeting swiftly when ignored.
 I actually have marveled at how few groups use the mechanics of good meeting management, and how few members of groups complain about it.
 They just continue to leave meeting after meeting feeling as if they wasted their time.
 Here is a short list of what I believe are the most important mechanics to assuring a successful meeting.

 Key meeting mechanics:

 - Allow time for team members to simply share what’s on their minds, be it about the organization or about them personally.
 I call this team hygiene.
 Everyone knows when someone is off kilter, and unless they know why, they waste a good deal of time wondering about it.
-(We have a great tool for this, and one of the essential keys for building a solid team is What I Feel Like Saying.
+Our favorite tool for this, and one of the essential keys for building a solid team is What I Feel Like Saying.
 You can learn more about it here.